RichOren/KSStrap/content/kss/docs/styleguide.md

 Installation
 ------------
-As kss-node is provided as a npm package, you can install by just typing `npm install kss`.
-If you want to use the command line interface, install it globally.
+All you have to do is make sure you have Node JS installed, Grunt CLI and Bower the run the command below:

 ```
 npm install